Taking Leave of Self-Victimization

 Tracking the Samskaras

 Thus an event can either confirm or, on the contrary, invalidate our role simply by shifting perspective.
 In this way, the event can radically change its character for us.
 These differences in attitude also explain why people react very differently in the same situation.
-The same situation can traumatize one person, while another comes away unscathed.
+The same situation may traumatize one person while leaving another unharmed.

 Shifting the vanishing point of vision

-If we succeed in changing our perspective more and more often, then gradually the entire reality we encounter changes.
-However, the shift in perception can change not only our present and future.
+If we succeed in changing our perspective more often, then gradually the entire reality we encounter changes.
+But the shift in perception can change more than just our present and future.
 Even past events can suddenly appear in a different light.
 This in turn has a decisive effect on our self-perception.

 We take control of our lives by interpreting them differently.
 This enables us to accept our past and to free ourselves from entanglement with other people. […] It is our perceptions and our interpretations that influence our feelings, not the event itself.
 10